-For purposes of this report, the calculation of the Total Pension Liability was based on the recommended demographic assumptions shown in the draft 2019 Experience Study dated October 23, 2019 and approved by the DPB, with the exception of the mortality assumption.
-The mortality assumption was based on the SOA's MP-2020 mortality improvement scale upon direction from the DPB.
+For purposes of this report, the calculation of the Total Pension Liability was based on the recommended demographic assumptions shown in the 2022 Experience Study dated November 9, 2022 and approved by the DPB.

 Beginning with the fiscal year ending June 30, 2016, the State prescribed the use of an expected long-term rate of return based on the Bond Buyer GO 20-Bond Municipal Bond Index for GASB 67 purposes in lieu of the 2.00% long-term rate of return used for funding.
-Therefore, in determining the Total Pension Liability as of June 30, 2020, a discount rate of 2.21% was applied to all periods of projected benefit payments.
+Therefore, in determining the Total Pension Liability as of June 30, 2022, a discount rate of 3.54% was applied to all periods of projected benefit payments.